Categories: Financial Analysis

 The history and objectives of credit rating?

 A credit rating is a comprehensive tool for the assessment of the financial strength of corporates and Government entities.
 A credit rating agency is a company that provides an independent evaluation of the creditworthiness of debt securities issued by governments and corporations especially their ability to meet principal and interest payments on their debts.
-These ratings provided by rating agencies on an entity allow it to easily borrow money from financial institutions or public debt markets.
+These ratings provided by rating agencies on an entity allow it to borrow money from financial institutions or public debt markets easily.
 Credit ratings are also important at the country level.
-Foreign Institutional Investors rely on credit ratings given by credit rating agencies for investment in a particular country.
+Foreign Institutional Investors rely on credit ratings from credit rating agencies for investment in a particular country.

-In India, CARE, CRISIL (Crisil Rating Ltd), FITCH India, ICRA, Brickwork Ratings (certificate since canceled), SMERA, and INFOMERICS are the seven domestic rating agencies approved by RBI for risk weighting their claims for capital adequacy purposes.
+In India, CARE, CRISIL (Crisil Rating Ltd), FITCH India, ICRA, and Brickwork Ratings (certificate was canceled for some time, however, The Reserve Bank of India has permitted banks to use the rating s of Brickwork Ratings for risk weighting their claims for capital adequacy purposes according to RBI statement dated July 10,2024), SMERA, and INFOMERICS are the seven domestic rating agencies approved by RBI for risk weighting their claims for capital adequacy purposes.
 Banks have the option to select credit rating agencies of their choice for both risk weighting and risk management purposes.

 Related post: